Sherlock2019/assignment-bs/README.md

-Building a Real-Time Ethereum Price and Gas Tracker USER GUIDE author : Dzoan Steven tran email : Doansteventran@gmail.com Goal
+Building a Real-Time Ethereum Price and Gas Tracker USER GUIDE author : Dzoan Steven tran email : Doansteventran@gmail.com

- Building a Real-Time Ethereum Price and Gas Tracker This guide provides step-by-step instructions on how to build the application, encompassing both backend and frontend development.
+Goal :Building a Real-Time Ethereum Price and Gas Tracker This guide provides step-by-step instructions on how to build the application, encompassing both backend and frontend development.

 Prerequisites:
-Prerequisite	Version	Purpose	Notes

 Node.js	16.x or 18.x	Runtime environment for running JavaScript on the server	LTS versions are recommended for stability and support. npm	8.x	Package manager for JavaScript	Comes bundled with Node.js.
 Git	Latest	Version control system	Necessary for source code management and collaboration.